esradem/portfolio/readme.md

 # Prerequirement
-- Kaggle API Token
++ Kaggle API Token
-* Azure Subscription
++ Azure Subscription
 + Azure Data Lake Storage
 + Azure Data Factory Studio and Synapse Analysis workspace
-* Power BI Desktop
++ Power BI Desktop
+After your data settled to ADLS you need to give necessary permissons to ADF and Synapse to create link services.
+1 Add you IP to Synapse Workspace through networking tab 2 To access ADLS data, the ADF workspace should have the storage blob data contributor role in the ADLS account.
+This is done inside ADLS > Access Control tab
 ## Setup
 First inside the Azure CLI you need to connect Kaggle and pull the dataset.
 If you want quicker way you can:
 - Download Renewable energy dataset from Kaggle